 - Surgical drainage: may consider as primary treatment in certain settings.

-- Complex abscess
+- Complex or ruptured abscess

 - Multiple abscesses

 - If associated surgical problem also present (e.g., peritonitis)